 Who are the Skolt Sámi?

 The Skolt Sámi belong to the Eastern Sámi both with regard to their language and traditions.
 They are Orthodox by faith.
-The Skolt Sámi originally lived in settlements located in modern-day Russia, which Finland lost in the Second World War to the Soviet Union.
+The Skolt Sámi originally lived in settlements located in modern-day Russia, Finland and Norway, most of which Finland lost in the Second World War to the Soviet Union.
 As a result of the Second World War, the Skolt Sámi evacuated Suonikylä and were settled in the Sevettijärvi – Näätämö area in 1949.

 See the Skolt Sámi Life digital exhibition for more information on the Skolt Sámi.